herrera-ignacio/ecommercejs/README.md

 ## TODO

-* Create Categories model
+* Add Products ids on creation to Categories
-* Create dynamic relationship between Categories and Products
+* Add required populate methods on Categories to list products